Gin

 The history of gin

-The juniper berry, from which we get the distinctive aroma of gin, has been part of the human pharmacopoeia since time immemorial (at least since the Romans).
-We know for sure that in the 11th century, monks distilled juniper berries that had been macerated in wine.
-The first official record of a drink called "genever" dates from the 13th century.
+Juniper berries, the source of gin's distinctive aroma, have been part of human pharmacopoeia since time immemorial (at least since the Romans).
+We know for a fact that in the 11th century, monks distilled juniper berries that had been macerated in wine.
+The first official mention of a drink called "Genièvre" (genever) dates from the 13th century.
 In the 14th century, it was thought that genever protected against the plague (this turned out to be wrong...).
-The oldest recipe found was published in the 16th century.
+The oldest surviving recipe was published in the 16th century.

-The most direct ancestor of today's gin appeared in the Netherlands in the 17th century.
-At that time, alcohol or malted barley wine was redistilled with juniper, aniseed and coriander.
-This was the genever still known today in Holland, Belgium (where it is called "peket") and France.
+The most direct ancestor of today's gin appeared in 17th-century Holland.
+At that time, alcohol or malted barley wine was redistilled, along with juniper, aniseed and coriander.
+This was the genever still known today in Holland, Belgium (where it's called "peket") and France.
 It was most often sold in pharmacies to treat stomach or kidney problems.

 Gin conquers Europe

 During the Anglo-Dutch wars, British soldiers discovered genever, which they nicknamed "Dutch Courage".
-They themselves became fond of this alcohol, which they took with them when they returned home.
-Genever quickly became popular in England, where it was called gin (an abbreviation of genever).
-It is now distilled from pure grain alcohol instead of wine.
-Turpentine is often added, giving it resinous notes and more and more bitterness.
+They themselves became fond of the spirit, which they took with them on their return home.
+Genever soon became popular in England, where it took the name of gin (an abbreviation of genever).
+It is now distilled from pure grain alcohol rather than wine.
+Turpentine is often added, giving it resinous notes and even more bitterness.

-At the end of the 17th century, English gin experienced a veritable explosion when the crown heavily taxed foreign spirits (particularly French brandies) in order to discourage their importation.
-It took advantage of this to deregulate the sector, and widely authorised distillation, without a licence.
-Moreover, gin was a very good outlet for poor quality malts, not good enough for beer, and large quantities were happily sold.
+At the end of the 17th century, English gin underwent a veritable explosion when the crown imposed heavy taxes on foreign spirits (notably French brandies) to discourage their importation.
+At the same time, the industry was deregulated, and distillation was widely authorized without a license.
+What's more, gin was an excellent outlet for low-quality malts not good enough for beer, and large quantities were happily sold.

-What became known as the 'gin craze' followed, with thousands of gin shops opening across the country.
-Although beer remained popular, gin competed with it, especially among the poorer people.
-Its low price and rapid intoxication quickly led to social problems and the first gin law in 1736.
-This law introduced prohibitive taxes, which in turn led to strong protests and even riots.
+What became known as the "gin craze" followed, with thousands of gin shops opening across the country.
+Although beer remained popular, gin competed with it, particularly among the poorer sections of the population.
+Its low price and rapid intoxication quickly led to social problems, and to the first gin law in 1736.
+The law introduced prohibitive taxes, which in turn led to fierce protests and even riots.
 Abandoned in 1742, it returned in 1751 in a different form.
-Distillation and distribution were henceforth regulated and limited to those licensed in the sector.
+Distillation and distribution were henceforth regulated and restricted to licensees in the sector.

-From the end of the 18th century onwards, the "Old Tom" dominated until the end of the 19th century.
-It is a watered-down gin, often to mask its uncertain quality.
-In the middle of the 19th century, the distillation column was introduced into the world of spirits.
-It was the advent of a drier, lighter style, less concentrated in juniper than its Dutch cousin: London Dry.
+From the end of the 18th century, "Old Tom" dominated the market, and continued to do so until the end of the 19th century.
+This is a watered-down gin, often to mask its uncertain quality.
+In the mid-19th century, the distilling column revolutionized the world of spirits.
+This marked the advent of a drier, lighter style, less concentrated in juniper than its Dutch cousin: London Dry.

-At the same time, in the English colonies, particularly in India, malaria was causing havoc.
-To combat the disease, quinine was used to prepare tonic water.
+At the same time, malaria was wreaking havoc in the English colonies, particularly in India.
+To combat the disease, quinine was used to make tonic water.
 This quinine has an extremely bitter taste, to the point of being almost undrinkable.
 A little gin is added to improve the taste and make it last a little longer.
-This is the genesis of a great classic cocktail: the Gin Tonic.
+This was the genesis of a great cocktail classic: the Gin Tonic.

-Gin had its heyday in the 1950s and 1960s, with Dry Martini leading the way.
-It went out of fashion in the 1970s in favour of vodka, and was revived in the late 1980s with the appearance of Bombay Sapphire.
-New cocktails, new methods, new spices and flavourings were developed.
-It is a source of all kinds of creativity.
+Gin enjoyed its heyday in the 1950s and 1960s, led by Dry Martini.
+It went out of fashion in the 1970s in favor of vodka, and enjoyed a revival in the late 1980s with the appearance of Bombay Sapphire.
+New cocktails, new methods, new aromatics and spices are all devoted to it.
+It's a source of creativity on all fronts.

-In 2013, there is a new boom, in the wake of the micro-distilleries that are flourishing around the world.
-Gin is often the first spirit produced by these distilleries, as it does not require direct agricultural material or ageing.
-The Gin Tonic is once again king and reigns over the summers of the 2010s.
+In 2013, we are witnessing a new boom, in the wake of the micro-distilleries that are springing up all over the world.
+Gin is often the first spirit produced by these distilleries, as it requires neither direct agricultural matter nor aging.
+Gin Tonic is once again king, reigning over the summers of the 2010s.

 Gin production

-Gin is a spirit flavoured mainly with juniper (genus juniperus).
-This is the only flavouring required by the regulations, and its taste must dominate.
-Many herbs and spices can then be used.
-Coriander seeds, fennel, cumin, citrus peel, angelica root or iris are often used.
+Gin is a spirit flavored mainly with juniper (genus juniperus).
+This flavoring is the only one required by regulations, and its taste must dominate.
+A wide range of herbs and spices can also be used.
+Coriander seed, fennel seed, cumin seed, citrus peel, angelica root or iris root are often used.

 It is always made from neutral alcohol (96%), in which the taste of the raw material is no longer present.
-Most of the time, these are grain spirits, but also molasses (from sugar cane or beet).
-The distiller's main job is to flavour the gin.
-The key is to extract the essential oils from each spice or flavouring.
+These are usually grain spirits, but can also be molasses (from sugar cane or beet).
+The distiller's main task is then to flavour the gin.
+The trick is to extract the best possible essential oils from each spice or aroma.

 Flavouring

-Simple flavouring by maceration can be used, but the highest quality gins are obtained by redistillation.
-Two techniques are then possible:
+Simple aromatization by maceration can be used, but the highest-quality gins are obtained by redistillation.
+Two techniques are possible:

-- Maceration of the alcohol and botanicals with water in the vat of the alembic, followed by distillation (there may be some maceration time before distillation).
+- Maceration of alcohol and botanicals with water in the alembic tank, followed by distillation (a maceration period may be observed before distillation).
 The spices can either be placed in the vat as they are, or in a cloth, like a large tea bag.
-This results in gins that are quite strong in flavour.
+The result is a gin with a powerful aroma.

-- The infusion of the botanicals in a basket located in the swan neck of the still.
-It is simply the alcohol vapours that come into contact with the spices on their way to the condenser.
-This results in lighter, more delicate gins.
-Another, quite similar, way of making gins, which is rather rare nowadays, is to use a "Carterhead" still (invented by John Dore in the 1960s), with a small column equipped with a copper compartment where the aromatics are put.
+- The botanicals are infused in a basket located in the still's swan neck.
+It's simply the alcohol vapors that come into contact with the spices on their way to the condenser.
+The result is lighter, more delicate gins.
+Another, rather similar, method is the use of a "Carterhead" alembic (invented by John Dore in the 1960s), with a small column equipped with a copper compartment for the aromatics.

-Botanicals can be distilled at once, in groups, or even individually.
-In most cases, they are distilled together, and an individual botanical may be distilled so that its aromas are particularly noticeable after blending.
-More rarely, the distiller chooses to process each botanical individually, blending them at the end.
+Botanicals can be distilled all at once, in groups, or even individually.
+In most cases, they are distilled together, and an aromatic may be distilled individually so that its aromas are particularly noticeable after blending.
+More rarely, the distiller chooses to treat each botanical individually, blending them at the end.

-Sometimes we come across what are called "Double Gins", where a first distillation is done with one group of botanicals, and then a redistillation with another.
+We sometimes come across what we call "Double Gins", in which a first distillation is carried out with one group of botanicals, followed by a redistillation with another.

 After distillation

-After distillation, the gin is rested in a stainless steel tank and the alcohol content is reduced as slowly and gently as possible.
-Distilled water, spring water or osmosis water is used for this.
-At bottling, the gin should have a minimum alcohol content of 37.5%.
-Even though we are beginning to see some wood aging, aging is not the rule at all.
+After distillation, the gin is rested in stainless steel tanks, before the alcohol content is reduced as slowly and gently as possible.
+Distilled, spring or osmosis water is used for this.
+At bottling, gin must have a minimum alcohol content of 37.5%.
+Although we're beginning to see a little wood ageing, aging is by no means the rule.

 The different categories of gin

-Gins can be classified into three main categories, with some additional names:
+Gins can be divided into three main categories, with a few additional names:

 - Gin or compound gin.
-It is obtained with essences, aromas or maceration in a neutral alcohol, but without redistillation.
+It is made with essences, aromas or maceration in neutral alcohol, but without redistillation.
 This is the "basic" gin found in supermarkets.

 - Distilled gin.
-After maceration or infusion, it is redistilled by batch and in a still.
+After maceration or infusion, it is re-distilled by batch and still.
 Flavours may be added after redistillation.

 - London Dry.
 The term refers to a style, not an appellation of origin.
 This gin is obtained only after batch redistillation in a still.
-Its alcohol content at the end of the still must be over 70%.
-No sweetening is allowed (or almost, since it is limited to 0.1 grams per litre).
+Its alcohol content must be over 70%.
+No sweetening is allowed (or very little, since it is limited to 0.1 grams per liter).

-Then there are some secondary names such as :
+Then there are a few secondary names such as :

 Old tom.
-An old style of gin that has the distinction of being watered down.
+An old style of gin that has the particularity of being watered down.

 Plymouth Gin.
-Only produced in the eponymous distillery, it is a kind of "Navy Gin".
-Like Navy Rum, it is a strong spirit, bottled to the degree beyond which gunpowder carried in ships could still burn even after being soaked in alcohol.
+Produced exclusively at the eponymous distillery, this is a kind of "Navy Gin".
+Like Navy Rum, it's a potent spirit, bottled to the degree beyond which gunpowder carried in ships could still burn even after being soaked in alcohol.

 Gins and their uses

-Gin is one of the most fashionable spirits.
-It is now made all over the world, and craft distilleries have made it their speciality.
-The cocktail boom of recent years has given rise to a taste for bitter flavours, of which Negroni and Gin Tonic are excellent examples.
+Gin is one of the most fashionable of spirits.
+It is now made all over the world, and artisan distilleries have made it their specialty.
+The cocktail boom of recent years has given rise to a taste for bitter flavors, of which Negroni and Gin Tonic are excellent ambassadors.

 Here are the recipes for these iconic cocktails